sarahciston/codingcare/posts/cf-unliving.md

 But then, whose job is it?
 We all keep each other alive.
 And lately we are failing at this work, failing at dramatic speed.
 Unaliving at accelerating pace.

 'Unalive' rewrites unspeakable death to avoid censorship by platforms.
 Platforms do not read between the lines.
 They are not reading for context clues.
 They cannot distinguish between deaths to discuss and deaths to erase.
-They cannot distinguish between queer sexuality and pornography.
-We must spell out new stuttering formulations like `s3x` and ~~`death`~~ and `les`:bee:`an` and `$uicid3`, to con these 'sophisticated'[^nips] systems by hovering in the redacted [neither-and].
+They cannot distinguish between queer sexuality and pornography, although they do claim to be able to distinguish between a male nipple and a female nipple, even though gender is not real.
+Still we must spell out new stuttering formulations like `s3x` and ~~`death`~~ and `les`:bee:`an` and `$uicid3`, to con these 'sophisticated' systems by hovering in the redacted [neither-and].

-[^nips]: They do claim to be able to distinguish between a male nipple and a female nipple, even though gender is not real.

-And speaking of the void, recently [they] added a Boolean operator to Javascript called Nullish, written `??`. [^Nullish]

-[^Nullish]: I know, right?
-My feelings exactly.
+And speaking of the void, recently [they] added a Boolean operator to Javascript called Nullish, written `??`.
+(I know, right?
+My feelings exactly.)

 Nullish distinguishes `null` and `undefined` from `False` and `NaN` (Not a Number), although all of these are considered "Falsy."
 Nullish hovers liminially in the never-was or maybe-erased.
 Use plain ol' `null` "when something can optionally exist."
 Nullish is meant for "when there are multiple ways something can not exist"[@massoHandlingNull].